Gold Set for Monthly Gain

 1 min. read

-Gold firmed around $5,190 per ounce on Friday, following a two-day gain and on track for a fourth consecutive weekly rise as investors weighed US trade policy and geopolitical risks.
+Gold firmed around $5,180 per ounce on Friday, on track for its seventh consecutive monthly rise as investors weighed US trade policy and geopolitical risks.

 President Trump’s new 10% global tariffs took effect earlier this week, with the potential to rise to 15% for certain countries following the Supreme Court’s ruling against broader duties.